rio-labs/rio/README.md

 experience.
 If you have any feedback, please let us know on [our Discord server](https://discord.gg/7ejXaPwhyH).

 ## Contributing 🤝

+Every project thrives with a helping hand, and that's especially true for Rio.
+There are lots of ways to jump in, like adding new features, fixing bugs, or just sharing your ideas.
 Please read our [Contributing Guide](https://github.com/rio-labs/rio/blob/dev/CONTRIBUTING.md) before submitting a Pull Request to the project.

 ## Community Support 🫶